Human rights in the United Arab Emirates: Domestic violence

 In one case the Federal Court sanctioned a husband's beating of his wife so long as he did not leave physical marks and does so lightly, and in another case a man was ordered to pay a compensation for taking it too far by leaving physical injuries on his beaten wife.

 Furthermore, there is growing concern at the UAE's lack of action against domestic violence.
 Human Rights Watch has documented three cases where it was alleged that police discouraged UK nationals from reporting cases of domestic violence.

 On 24 March 2022, a senior British judge concluded that Sheikh Mohammed bin Rashid al-Maktoum inflicted 'exorbitant' domestic abuse on his ex-wife Princess Haya bint Hussein.
 Princess Haya was awarded the sole responsibility for their children by the High Court in London, in regards to their medical care and schooling.
 Sheikh Maktoum was barred from taking any decisions about the children's lives and from having any direct contact with them.
 The court said that Sheikh Maktoum's "coercive and controlling" behaviour could only have been "most harmful to the emotional and psychological welfare" of their children.
 As per the previous hearings, he spied on his second wife and her legal team by ordering their phones to be hacked using the Pegasus spyware.

 In 2024, an Irish woman was detained and had her passport destroyed following a suicide attempt after allegedly experiencing domestic violence.
 She was charged with attempted suicide and alcohol consumption following the suicide attempt, and temporarily had a travel ban imposed on her, which was lifted following the Irish government's intervention in the case.

+Legislation on Domestic Violence

+The UAE enacted Federal Decree-Law No. 13 of 2024 on the Protection from Domestic Violence, replacing the previous Law No. 10 of 2019.
+The new legislation broadens the definition of domestic violence to encompass physical, psychological, sexual, and economic harm, extending protection to a wide range of family members, including spouses, children, relatives, and individuals under guardianship.
+The law introduces stricter penalties for offenders, such as imprisonment, fines, and mandatory rehabilitation programs, with enhanced sanctions for repeat offenses and crimes against vulnerable individuals.
+It also establishes mandatory reporting obligations, restraining orders, victim shelters, and specialized protections for children affected by domestic violence.
+Beyond criminal penalties, the legislation provides mechanisms for reconciliation, comprehensive victim support services, public awareness campaigns, and professional training for relevant authorities.

+The NGO Human Rights Watch welcomed the UAE's new legislation, recognizing it as an step toward strengthening women's rights.